Certification process and fees

-Registering your project with NZGBC ensures the technical team is aware of the project and can provide support and guidance.
-It’s a good idea to register your project as early as possible.
-To register a Homestar project, complete the Homestar Registration Form and email it to email@example.com.
-Make sure that you have read and agree to the Homestar Terms and Conditions and confirm this on the registration box by ticking the appropriate check box.
+Registering a project with NZGBC means the technical team is aware of the project and can provide support and guidance.
+It’s a good idea to register as early as possible.
+Complete the Homestar Registration Form and email it to email@example.com.
+Please ensure that you have read the Homestar Terms and Conditions.

 Step 3: Pay auditing and admin fee

 When a project is registered, we will send an invoice to cover Admin and Audit Fees.
-You can see how Homestar Admin and Audit Fees are calculated and download the Homestar Price Calculator for your own project.
+You can see how Homestar Admin and Audit Fees are calculated in the fees section below.